-Application Type Description Java See the Micro Focus Fortify Static Code Analyzer User Guide for more detailed information about the Java translation options. .NET i.
-From the Scan type list, select whether to perform a project solution or a source code scan. ii.
-To translate a solution: A. From the Build type list, select devenv or MSBuild.
-B. In the Projects box, type the solution file name (or the path to the solution file).

-Application Type Description C. Specify any additional devenv or MSBuild options, based on the build type you are using. iii.
-To translate source code: A. In the .NET framework version box, specify the .NET framework version used to compile the code.
+Application Туре Description Java Specify the Java source path, classpath, the source files, and any additional Fortify Static Code Analyzer translation options.
+See the Micro Focus Fortify Static Code Analyzer User Guide for more detailed information about the Java translation options. .NET i.
+From the Scan type list, select whether to perform a Project Solution Scan or a Source Code Scan. ii.
+To translate a solution or a project (Project Solution Scan): A. From the Build type list, select devenv or MSBuild .
+B. In the Solution or project file box, type the solution or project file name (or the path to the file).
+C. Specify any additional devenv or MSBuild options, based on the build type you are using. iii.
+To translate source code (Source Code Scan): A. In the .NET framework version box, specify the .NET framework version used to compile the code.
 B. In the Libdirs box, specify a semicolon-separated list of directories where referenced system or third-party DLLs are located.
-C. In the Fortify SCA translation options box, specify any additional Fortify Static Code Analyzer translation options and the source files.
-See the Micro Focus Fortify Static Code Analyzer User Guide for detailed information about the translation options.
+C. In the Fortify SCA translation options box, specify any additional Fortify Static Code Analyzer translation options.
+See the Micro Focus Fortify Static Code Analyzer User Guide for detailed information about the available translation options.
+D. In the Source files box, specify the source files to translate.
 Maven 3 i.
 If you did not run the build previously, then in the Maven options box, type package.
 Otherwise, leave this box empty.
 Note: The translation log is located in the /target directory that is created when the "package" runs from Maven.
 Any log file location specified in the Fortify Jenkins Plugin is ignored when the Fortify Maven Plugin performs the translation.

-Gradle i.
-To use a Wrapper, select Use Gradle Wrapper . ii.
+Application Type Description Gradle i.
+To use a Wrapper, select Use Gradle Wrapper. ii.
 In the Gradle tasks box, type the Gradle tasks required for your project. iii.
-In the Gradle options box, type the Gradle options required for your project.
-Other This is very similar to the advanced configuration.
+In the Gradle options box, type the Gradle options required for your Other This is very similar to the advanced configuration.
 You must manually provide all the Fortify Static Code Analyzer translation options in the Fortify SCA translation options box.
+See the Micro Focus Fortify Static Code Analyzer User Guide for detailed information about the available translation options.
 Specify the source code to scan in the Includes list box.

 - b.
-(Optional) Enable the debug or verbose options. - c.
+(Optional) Enable the debug or verbose logging options. - c.
 (Optional) Specify a custom location for the Fortify Static Code Analyzer log file, specify a file name (or a full path) in the Log file location box.